trainML Documentation

 Note on Kaggle Data

 Kaggle datasets require you to specify if the data will be populated from a Kaggle competition or a datasets.
-In the Type field, select Competition if you are downloading the data for a competition you have entered or Dataset if you are downloading other public or personal dataset.
+In the field, select if you are downloading the data for a competition you have entered or `` if you are downloading other public or personal dataset.

 You can only download competition datasets if you have already read and accepted the rules through the Kaggle website